OpenSourceWorkflow/generator-kickstart/README.md

 * [requireJS](http://requirejs.org/)
 * [SASS](http://sass-lang.com/)
 * [WCAG2](http://www.w3.org/TR/WCAG20/)

-The main goal of the project is to incorporate dependency management for the web using [Bower](http://bower.io) to enable you to reuse great projects easily and streamline your everday workflow.

-The generator installs a few commonly used components:

 * [Modernizr](http://modernizr.com/)
 * [Respond.js](https://github.com/scottjehl/Respond) (legacy IE only)
 * [jquery.exists Plugin](https://github.com/markusfalk/jquery.exists)

+The main goal of the project is to incorporate dependency management for the web using [Bower](http://bower.io) to enable you to reuse great projects easily and streamline your everday workflow.

 ## The setup